-- 1.5.1 To allow for greater scrutiny, the important landscape setting of the Antonine Wall has been designated as a Buffer Zone to the north and south of the monument.
-The aim of the buffer zone is not to preclude all development in the area.
-It is designed to ensure that all proposals for development within it are considered carefully, as they may have the potential to affect the World Heritage Site.
-When development is proposed in the buffer zone, it should be considered in terms of likely impact on the Outstanding Universal Value (OUV), and the authenticity and integrity of the Antonine Wall World Heritage Site. - 1.5.2 Section 3 of this SG provides further guidance on Buffer Zones and the setting of the Antonine Wall.
+- 1.5.1 To protect the important landscape setting of the Antonine Wall a Buffer Zone has been designated to the north and south of the monument.
+The Buffer Zone does not act as an absolute barrier to development but defines a zone where added protection to the immediate setting of the World Heritage Site is given.
+Development proposals within the Buffer Zone will be given careful consideration to determine whether it is likely to significantly detract from the Outstanding Universal Value, authenticity or integrity of the Antonine Wall. - 1.5.2 Section 3 of this SPG provides further guidance on Buffer Zones and the setting of the Antonine Wall.

-The boundaries of the World Heritage Site and the Buffer Zones are shown on page as well as on the Proposals Maps of the relevant local plans/local development plans listed in Appendix 3.
+The boundaries of the World Heritage Site and the Buffer Zones are shown on the Proposals Maps of the relevant local plans/local development plans listed in Appendix 3.
+These can be viewed online or at Council offices and libraries.

-- 1.6 PROTECTING THE WALL - 1.6.1 World Heritage Site designation does not result in additional direct legal protection.
-Nevertheless, the Antonine Wall is protected through the planning system and in some areas through designation as a scheduled monument.
+1.6 PROTECTING THE WALL

+1.6.1 World Heritage Site designation does not result in additional direct legal protection.
+Nevertheless, the Antonine Wall is protected through the planning system and designation as a scheduled monument.